SAP-TRP/TRP-CDM-DATA-MIGRATION/README.md

 # TRP-CDM-DATA-MIGRATION
-Data migration from TRPv4 to TRPv5/CDM
+Data migration from trp 4.0 to cdm